akassa01/wikiglot/README.md

 **Note:** Currently, one of the languages must be English (source or target) as the library uses English Wiktionary.

 **Chinese Language Notes:**
-- ✅ Chinese → English works for both individual characters and phrases (e.g., 狗 → "dog", 你好 → "hello", 谢谢 → "thanks")
+- ✅ Chinese → English works for both individual characters and phrases (e.g., 狗 → "dog", 你好 → "hello", 谢谢 → "thanks", 爱 → "love")
 - ✅ English → Chinese works well for all words with Pinyin transliterations
 - ✅ Pinyin search is functional for common words
 - ✅ Automatic Pinyin extraction from both traditional and simplified characters
+- ✅ Robust parsing handles various page formats and structures
 - Note: Chinese character pages use a "Definitions" section without word type categorization, so word type defaults to "noun"
 - Note: Pinyin search accuracy depends on Wiktionary's search algorithm; some words may not be found via romanization